Part 1: Build Scenarios

 Understanding the 3D Graphics window

-STK enables you to view complex information in a 3D Graphics window.
-You can observe relationships among space, air, land, and sea objects as they exist in the present as well as in the past and future.
+The STK application enables you to view complex information in a 3D Graphics window.
+You can observe relationships among space, air, land, and sea objects as they exist in the present, as well as in the past and future.
+When you create a new scenario, the default primary central body (Earth) appears in the 3D Graphics window unless you selected a different primary central body.
 Like you did with the 2D Graphics window, you'll practice using selected tools.
-For detailed information about the 3D Graphics window, click 3D Graphics Window Help page.
+For detailed information about the 3D Graphics window, click 3D Graphics window Help page.

 2. Place your cursor on the 3D Graphics window globe.